SquidCoderIndustries/scripts/docs/autotraining.rst

     :summary: Assigns citizens to a military squad until they have fulfilled their need for Martial Training
     :tags: fort auto bugfix units

-Automation script for citizens to hit the gym when they yearn for the gains.
-Also passively builds military skills and physical stats.
+This script automatically assigns citizens with the need for military training to designated training squads.

 You need to have at least one squad that is set up for training.
-This should be a new non-military-use squad.
-The uniform should be set to "No Uniform" and the squad should be set to "Constant Training" in the military screen.
-Edit the squad's schedule to full time training with around 8 units training.
+The squad should be set to "Constant Training" in the military screen.
 The squad doesn't need months off.
-The members leave the squad once they have gotten their gains.
+The members leave the squad once they have satisfied their need for military training.

+The configured uniform determines the skills that are acquired by the training dwarves.
+Providing "No Uniform" is a perfectly valid choice and will make your militarily inclined civilians become wrestlers over time.
+However, you can also provide weapons and armor to pre-train civilians for future drafts.

 Once you have made squads for training use `gui/autotraining` to select the squads and ignored units, as well as the needs threshhold.